Inquiries

 Service Examples

-Studies and assessments to identify and formulate countermeasures to climate change risks (physical risks and transition risks)
+Studies and assessments to identify and formulate countermeasures to climate change risks (physical risks and transition risks) and opportunities on the whole businesses or projects

-Support for environmental effect (green effect) assessments We evaluate the environmental effect (green effect) of targeted companies and projects based on international guidelines―specifically the Green Bond Principles and Green Loan Principles.
+We evaluate the environmental effect (green effect) of targeted companies and projects based on international guidelines―specifically the Green Bond Principles and Green Loan Principles.

-Support for evaluation of ESG factors We support evaluation of ESG activities by companies targeted for investment by institutional investors.
+We support evaluation of ESG activities by companies targeted for investment by institutional investors.

 CONTACT